messageformat/gettext-to-messageformat/README.md

   If no context is set, by default this top-level key is not included unless `forceContext` is set to `true`.

-- `pluralCategories` (array of strings) – If the Language header is not set in the input, or if its Plural-Forms `nplurals` value is not 1, 2, or 6, this needs to be set to the pluralization category names to be used for the input enumerated categories if any message includes a plural form.
+- `pluralFunction` (function) – If your input file does not include a Plural-Forms header, or if for whatever reason you'd prefer to use your own, set this to be a stringifiable function that takes in a single variable, and returns the appropriate pluralisation category.
+Following the model used internally in [messageformat], the function variable should also include `cardinal` as a member array of its possible categories, in the order corresponding to the gettext pluralisation categories.
+This is relevant if you'd like to avoid the `new Function` constructor otherwise used to generate `pluralFunction`, or to allow for more fine-tuned categories than gettext allows, e.g. differentiating between the categories of `'1.0'` and `'1'`.

 - `verbose` (boolean, default `false`) – If set to `true`, missing translations will cause warnings.

 For more options, take a look at the [source](./index.js).

+Both functions return an object containing the following fields:

+- `headers` (object) – The raw contents of the input file's headers, with keys lower-cased
+- `pluralFunction` (function) – An appropriate pluralisation function to use for the output translations, suitable to be used directly by [messageformat].
+May be `null` if none was set in `options` and if the input did not include a Plural-Forms header.
-Both functions return an object `{ headers, translations }` where `headers` contains the raw contents of the input file's headers, with keys lower-cased, and `translations` is an object containing the MessageFormat strings keyed by their `msgid` and if used, `msgctxt`.
+- `translations` (object) – An object containing the MessageFormat strings keyed by their `msgid` and if used, `msgctxt`.

 [messageformat]: https://messageformat.github.io/
 [gettext-parser]: https://github.com/smhg/gettext-parser